10 Symptoms of High Cholesterol that You Shouldn’t Ignore

 5. Eyesight problems

 In addition, the build-up of lipids in the arteries also affects digestion.
 Therefore, bowel motility decreases and episodes of constipation occur.
-This can be due to multiple factors, but one of them may be uncontrolled cholesterol.

 7. Chest Pains